seeralans/noty-vt/areas/nssde.typ

   interpolation only has meaning within the layer, where the dynamics transitions between the two regimes.

-+ The stationary distribution $P_(upright(s s))^epsilon (lambda | x)$ converges
++ The stationary distribution $P_(ss)^epsilon (lambda | x)$ converges
   to some limiting distribution on $[-1, 1]$, but this limit lives on a domain whose connection to the original geometry has been severed.

 In the deterministic case, the $epsilon -> 0$ limit yields a single value
-$lambda^* (x)$ --- the Filippov sliding vector --- determined by an algebraic condition requiring the vector field to be tangent to $cal(D)$.
-The interpretation is clear: $lambda^*$ selects the unique convex combination that keeps trajectories on the discontinuity surface.
+$lambda^* (x)$ i.e. the Filippov sliding mode (see @sec-background).
+In that case, interpretation is clear, $lambda^*$ selects the unique convex combination that keeps trajectories on the discontinuity surface.

-Stochastically, even in the limit, one retains a distribution over $lambda$ rather than a single value.
+In the stochastic scenario,, even in the limit $epsilon -> 0$, one retains a distribution over $lambda$ rather than a single value.
 But what is this distribution the distribution _of_, when the layer on which $lambda$ was defined has vanished?
 The switching variable was introduced to parametrise dynamics within $cal(D)_epsilon$; without the layer, $lambda$ becomes an abstract coordinate detached from the underlying phase space.

 ==== Objection III: Incompatibility with weak-noise analysis.

 The most fundamental objection concerns the purpose of the analysis.
 The weak-noise framework treats $epsilon$ as the small parameter governing the asymptotic expansion.
-The objects of interest are:

-+ The most probable path, obtained by minimising the Freidlin-Wentzell action functional at leading order in $epsilon$.

-+ Gaussian fluctuations around the most probable path, arising at order
+The objects of interest are beyon the typcal paths, obtained by minimising the Freidlin-Wentzell action functional or analgously the deterministic limit $epsilon -> 0$, instead we are interested in charertising the Gaussian fluctuations around the most probable path, arising at order
 $cal(O)(sqrt(epsilon))$.

-+ Large deviation rates and transition probabilities between metastable states, which depend explicitly on $epsilon$.

 These phenomena are intrinsically $epsilon$-dependent.
 The noise is not a nuisance to be eliminated but rather the object of study.
-The stationary distribution $P_(upright(s s))(lambda | x)$ at finite $epsilon$ encodes how noise selects among the continuum of Filippov solutions, how it smooths the transition across $cal(D)$, and what the fluctuation structure looks like near the discontinuity.
+The stationary distribution $P_(ss)(lambda | x)$ at finite $epsilon$ encodes how noise selects among the continuum of Filippov solutions, how it smooths the transition across $cal(D)$, and what the fluctuation structure looks like near the discontinuity.

 Taking $epsilon -> 0$ in the fast dynamics collapses this structure to a deterministic Filippov vector field.
-This:

-- Eliminates the noise-induced selection mechanism among sliding vectors.
-- Precludes the study of fluctuations, which require finite noise amplitude.
-- Returns us to the deterministic theory, discarding exactly the stochastic phenomena we set out to analyse.
+Thus it eliminates the noise-induced selection mechanism among sliding vectors returns us to the deterministic theory discardign the stochastic phenomena and precluding the study of fluctaions which we set out to analyse in the first place.

 The weak-noise SDE is already the result of retaining terms to second order in the noise amplitude.
 Consistency demands that $epsilon$ be preserved throughout the analysis, including in the treatment of the fast variable.

 === The intermediate timescale resolution.

-The three objections above are logically independent:

-- Objection I concerns whether the limit is mathematically well-defined in the direct probabilistic formulation.
-- Objection II concerns whether the limit, even if well-defined, retains physical meaning.
-- Objection III concerns whether taking the limit serves the analytical goals of weak-noise theory.

 The intermediate timescale $delta$ satisfying

 $